In just seven days the Help to Buy Isa, a government-backed savings initiative for first-time buyers, will close to new savers for good.

 Couples and friends can pool their bonuses when buying a property together, and a total of 234,074 property completions have been supported by the savings scheme at the last count.

 The table below shows the 10 highest rates offered by Help to Buy Isa providers.
-The links will take you through to Which?
-Money Compare.

 |Penrith Building Society Help to Buy Isa||3%||£1 minimum initial deposit.
 Only available to those with a Cumbria postcode.|